 This also means that if you share videos frequently on Facebook, you want to upload the video straight from your computer instead of merely using the YouTube link.

 2) Host a Giveaway From Your Email List

-The key to people seeing your posts is for them to interact with them more.
-If you engage with a friend or a page frequently, you will be more likely to know that friend or page in the newsfeed.
+The key to people seeing your posts is to interact with them more.
+If you frequently engage with a friend or a page, you will be more likely to know that friend or page in the newsfeed.

 The best way to get people to engage is with an offer.
 Host a giveaway through your email list or most popular social network that requires people to like your page, share, and comment on a post to qualify to win.

-Below an example of a giveaway campaign buy polaroid.
-According to Wishpond, this giveaway was run a few years ago and had the goal to increase facebook page likes.
+Below is an example of a giveaway campaign buy Polaroid.
+According to Wishpond, this giveaway was run a few years ago and aimed to increase Facebook page likes.
 The campaign successfully reached the goal of more than 5 thousand new likes.

-This method is golden when it comes to getting more engagement and growing followers.
-Since users are sharing a post, you increase your reach and show Facebook that people like your content.
+This method is golden for getting more engagement and growing followers.
+Since users share a post, you increase your reach and show Facebook that people like your content.

 3) Tell People How They Can See Your Posts First